root-smith/hello-world/README.md

 # hello-world
 Training/testing repository

-This is a training repository to learn how to use Github.
+This is a training repository for learning how to use Github.

+This is based on the GitHub Guide located at: https://guides.github.com/activities/hello-world/